Knowinnovation/resources/_ideas_lab_guides/Roles and Responsibilities.md

 # An Overview of the Workshop Process and Roles

 ## Introduction
-This document explains the key roles within a Knowinnovation (KI) workshop, and outlines the main tasks and responsibilities.
+This document explains the key roles within the workshop, and outlines the main tasks and responsibilities.
 These workshops, by their nature, are very flexible events.
 This document should therefore not be regarded as prescriptive, but rather as a starting point for a conversation about the roles and responsibilities at the workshop.

-## Roles within a KI Workshop
+## Roles within a workshop
 A KI workshop will typically have somewhere between 30 and 50 people.
 This number breaks down into several distinct groups.
 Not all groups will be present at any particular event.

 ### Project Administrator